PABA: benefits, dosage, contraindications

 Posologie

-PABA is administered exogenously in fibrotic diseases such as dermatomyositis, pemphigus, Peyronie's disease, and scleroderma.
-Fibrosis could be caused by a long-term imbalance of serotonin and monoamine oxidase (MAO) activity in tissues.
-MAO requires significant tissue oxygenation to function properly.
-PABA may enhance MAO activity by increasing tissue oxygenation. a PABA is FDA-approved for the treatment of Peyronie's disease.
+PABA is administered exogenously in cases of fibrotic diseases such as dermatomyositis, pemphigus, Peyronie's disease and scleroderma.
+Fibrosis may be caused by a long-term imbalance of serotonin and monoamine oxidase (MAO) activity at the tissue level.
+MAO requires substantial tissue oxygenation to function properly.
+PABA may enhance MAO activity by increasing tissue oxygenation.
+PABA is authorized by the FDA for the treatment of Peyronie's disease.

 Posologie